 - It should scan your system easily.

-- It should categorize vulnerabilities based on severity that needs immediate fix.
+- It should categorize vulnerabilities based on severity that need an immediate fix.

-- It should be able to automate verification of vulnerabilities.
+- It should be able to automate the verification of vulnerabilities.

 - It should generate detailed vulnerability reports and logs.

 Once you know what tests you need to perform you can either train your internal test resources or hire expert consultants to do the penetration task for you.

 Acunetix WVS offers security professionals and software engineers alike a range of stunning features in an easy, straight-forward, and very robust package.

 Intruder is a powerful vulnerability scanner that finds cybersecurity weaknesses in your digital estate, explains the risks & helps with their remediation before a breach can occur.
 It is the perfect tool to help automate your penetration testing efforts.

 - Over 9,000 automated checks across your entire IT infrastructure.